-The County utilizes various group and educational institutions such as the following to assist with data assessment and business development:
+The County utilizes various group and educational institutions and activities such as the following to assist with data assessment and business development:

-- The New Jersey Gateway Center for Regional Development at Kean University, in addition to providing demographic, statistical and trend analysis, will serve as a clearinghouse for regional economic development information.
-Within the Gateway Center will be the Union County Alliance, an organization of business, education, government and civic leaders working for legislative improvements. - The Union County College Small Business Institute and Center for Advancement will develop workforce training, continuing education and curriculum to address the needs of the County's diverse population. - The Union County Economic Development Corporation, a private, non-partisan organization, specializes in business retention and expansion activities such as technical assistance services to small and medium sized firms. - The Workforce Investment Board, which reviews and approves all applications for government funding of workforce training programs in both private and public sectors, will develop overall plans for coordination of workforce training programs receiving government funding.
+- The County has developed a Business Initiative called "Union County Means Business" which is a series of business related sessions that include financing, workforce training, public-private partnerships, and business technology to work with business groups/agencies, new businesses and existing businesses to expand facilities and workforce in the County. - The New Jersey Gateway Center for Regional Development at Kean University, in addition to providing demographic, statistical and trend analysis, will serve as a clearinghouse for regional economic development information.
+Within the Gateway Center will be the Union County Alliance, an organization of business, education, government and civic leaders working for legislative improvements and business opportunities. - The Union County College Small Business Institute and Center for Advancement will develop workforce training, continuing education and curriculum to address the needs of the County's diverse population.

+- The Union County Economic Development Corporation, a private, non-partisan organization, specializes in business retention and expansion activities such as technical assistance services to small and medium sized firms. - The Workforce Investment Board, which reviews and approves all applications for government funding of workforce training programs in both private and public sectors, will develop overall plans for coordination of workforce training programs receiving government funding.

-As a result of this initiative, the County has already completed several economic development projects such as the Midtown Elizabeth Parking/Mixed Use Facility which will provide 1,500 parking spaces in the Midtown area to serve retail customers, government employees and Union County College students and staff.
+As an example of these types of initiatives, the County has already completed several economic development projects such as the Midtown Elizabeth Parking/Mixed Use Facility which will provide 1500 parking spaces in the Midtown area to serve retail customers, government employees and Union County College students and staff.
 The mixed use component adds office space and first floor retail space in the Midtown Elizabeth Area.
-This facility is being constructed by the Elizabeth Parking Authority in cooperation with Union County, the Elizabeth Development Corporation and the City of Elizabeth.
-The County also collaborated with the City of Elizabeth on securing Federal Recovery Zone Facility Bonds to help retain and expand the Wakefern Facility.
+This facility has been constructed and became fully operational at the start of 2012.
+This parking facility was developed by the Elizabeth Parking Authority in cooperation with Union County, the Elizabeth Development Corporation and the City of Elizabeth.
+The County also collaborated with the City of Elizabeth on securing Federal Recovery Zone Facility Bonds to help retain and expand the Wakefern Facility which broke ground in May 2012.
 The County, City and State helped secure \$44 million in Facility Bonds and the City of Elizabeth added \$2.5 million in a low-interest loan through its Urban Enterprise Zone.
 The project will replace a 491,775 square foot warehouse with a "state-of the-art" 524,000 square foot warehouse.
 This project will help retain 345 current employees and will add approximately 350 jobs over the next twenty years.
-The total project cost is over \$70 million and construction is proposed to start in 2011 and estimated to be completed in 2013.
+The total project cost is over \$70 million and estimated to be completed in 2013.